adipasquale/blog.dipasquale.fr/_drafts/incremental-scraping-with-scrapy-and-mongo.md

 In the constructor, we allow passing a new kwarg called limit_pages, which we cast to an integer.
 In the `parse` method, we extract the next page number thanks to a regex on the url.
 Then we compare it to the `limit_pages` argument, and only if it's below, we enqueue the next page request.

-You can now run the spider safely with :
+You can now run the spider safely with:

 ```sh
 scrapy crawl techcrunch -a limit_pages=2